GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

 ### SGC Install Command Flags
-These are optional flags that can be supplied to the library installer:<br>
+These are optional flags that can be supplied to the package installer:<br>
 - **-s or --silent** omits all output to the console, so the installer can be silent.
-- **-g or --global** installs the specified library globally on the system, making it available in the executable's path, so it can be called from any directory, as opposed to being installed only within the local project's folder.
+- **-g or --global** installs the specified package globally on the system, making it available in the executable's path, so it can be called from any directory, as opposed to being installed only within the local project's folder.
 <br>

-More Info on Installing Libraries: [At This Repo](https://github.com/GautamBatta73/sidgautamscript-libraries/blob/main/README.md)
+More Info on Installing Packages: [At This Repo](https://github.com/GautamBatta73/sidgautamscript-libraries/blob/main/README.md)

 <br>